-1.8 Establishing and meeting with a Planning Technical Advisory Committee (TAC)
+1.11 Establishing and meeting with a Planning Technical Advisory Committee (TAC)

-City staff from several BCWMC cities regularly attend Commission meetings and are active partners in watershed management.
-In addition to this participation, the Administrator will convene a Planning Technical Advisory Committee (Planning TAC) comprised of member city staff, plan review authority staff from state agencies, Hennepin County, and Met Council, and other technical partners identified by the Commission.
+The Administrator will convene a Planning Technical Advisory Committee (Planning TAC) comprised of member city staff, plan review authority staff from state agencies, Hennepin County, and Met Council, and other technical partners identified by the Commission.
 The Administrator will coordinate in-person or virtual meetings of the Planning TAC to review and provide input on draft Plan content throughout the project.
 The Commission Engineer and the Administrator will cooperate to present draft Plan content at these meetings.
 The Administrator will summarize Planning TAC meeting discussions in minutes provided to the PSC and Commission.
 Likely meeting subjects include, but are not limited to:

-- Priority issues and resources

 - Measurable goals

 - BCWMC policies and performance standards

 - Implementation actions, schedule and budget